jannis-baratheon/readmorize/README.md

 # Readmorize

 A JQuery plugin based on [an article on CSS Tricks](https://css-tricks.com/text-fade-read-more/).
-See the [live demo](http://plnkr.co/3uxlwY) on Plunker!
+[Click here](https://jannis-baratheon.github.io/readmorize/example/) for the live demo.

 # Usage